U.S. defence stock rally teeters as Trump’s plans encounter reality

 These should be lush times for those who profit from conflict.
-Global tensions are rising while U.S. President Donald Trump promises the most spending on U.S. troops and military hardware since Ronald Reagan’s buildup of the 1980s.
+Global tensions are rising while President Donald Trump promises the most spending on U.S. troops and military hardware since Ronald Reagan’s buildup of the 1980s.

 Instead, a post-election defence-stock rally is sputtering as concerns grow that dysfunction and division in the Republican-controlled government could thwart that plan.
 It’s another Trump trade at risk of being undone by congressional leaders ill-schooled in the art of compromise and by fiscal conservatives, who may insist on maintaining spending caps set under President Barack Obama.

 Lawmakers still haven’t approved a fiscal 2017 budget as a government shutdown looms this month.
 The easiest solution would be to extend for the full year a temporary measure known as a continuing resolution that holds funding at 2016 levels.
-Doing so would starve funding for new ships, bombers, missiles and helicopters built by companies like Lockheed Martin Corp., Boeing Co., General Dynamics Corp., Raytheon Co. and Northrop Grumman Corp.
+Doing so would starve spending for new ships, bombers, missiles and helicopters built by companies like Lockheed Martin Corp., Boeing Co., General Dynamics Corp., Raytheon Co. and Northrop Grumman Corp.

-Analyst Douglas Harned offers a blunt assessment: During the next six months to a year, the news for defence investors “is more likely to be bad than good, as it becomes clear that the president and Congress will be unable to bring a budget together that significantly increases defence spending.”
+Analyst Douglas Harned offers a blunt assessment: During the next six months to a year, the news for defence investors “is more likely to be bad than good, as it becomes clear that the president and Congress will be unable to bring a budget together that significantly increases defense spending.”

 Best-Laid Plans